-The formal education equivalent of a Bachelor’s degree in Business Administration, Management, Accounting, Biology, Fisheries Management, Wildlife Management or a related area, plus eight (8) years of progressively more responsible experience in organizational process improvement, change management, administration and development of natural resource management, conservation or a related area including five (5) years of management or supervisory experience.
+The formal education equivalent of a Bachelor’s degree in fisheries management, wildlife management, biology, criminal justice or a related area, plus eight (8) years of progressively more robust experience in conservation program development, natural resource management, enforcement or a related area including five (5) years in a management capacity.

 Preferred Education and/or Experience:

 High level of leadership experience in the areas of personnel management, state or federal legislative activities, budget and fiscal oversight, planning, and development